 While prices are going up, your income may not be.

 And while those prices can increase suddenly at any time of year, your income probably does not.
 If you work for a set wage or salary, you may only get an opportunity for a raise once a year or so.
 Some companies don’t even give raises that often.
 So while prices are going up, your income may not be.
 That begs the question — should wages go up with inflation?

 It’s obviously great when companies give cost of living raises to employees.
 And it seems that most managers, bosses and business leaders should want to do this.
 But life isn’t always that easy.
 Sometimes companies are in such a financial squeeze that they can’t afford to give even small raises.
 Other times you have managers that don’t understand the value of keeping good employees happy.

-You could make a good argument that a profitable company has an ethical obligation to do this; my point is that it makes a lot of sense from a business and management standpoint.
-If employees know that their company is succeeding, but don’t see that reflected in their paychecks, they’re eventually going to become frustrated, disgruntled or bitter.
+You could make a good argument that a profitable company has an ethical obligation to do this. it also makes a lot of sense from a business and management standpoint.
+If employees know their company is succeeding but don’t see that reflected in their paychecks, they’re eventually going to become frustrated, disgruntled or bitter.
 If this goes on long enough, it will affect their work, which will in turn begin to drag down the company’s performance.
 The manager of a successful company should see pay raises as an essential part of maintaining employee morale and ensuring future success.

 Good managers are always looking for opportunities to increase employee compensation, not looking for opportunities to tamp it down.

 If you’re in a situation where your income is not keeping up with inflation, it could be time to work on growing that income.
 You can ask for a raise, pursue a promotion, take on new responsibilities or get additional training.
 If none of those opportunities are available to you, it could be time to look for a new job… somewhere you can thrive and advance.